Skip to main content

 They are equal

-The tool is user-friendly and takes most people just 10-15 minutes to use.
-Thus, valuation data can be relatively easily and cheaply collected (compared to other approaches for creating value sets).
+This tool for creating HRQoL value sets is user-friendly and takes most people just 10-15 minutes to use.
+Valuation data can be relatively easily and cheaply collected (compared to other approaches for creating value sets).

 The tool can be used for surveying potentially 1000s of people to create a value set representing the HRQoL preferences of a country’s population overall.
 In the process, a value set for each individual participant is also created.